Written and updated by Nathan Hippenmeyer on September 2, 2020 at 9:25am

-Lighting absolutely, 100% matters -- but if you are live streaming in one your fitness studios at the Y, chances are your lighting is pretty good to begin with.
+Lighting for video absolutely, 100% matters -- but if you are live streaming in one your fitness studios at the Y, chances are your lighting is pretty good to begin with.
 If you want to go for a special look with dramatic lighting or stand out, by all means, GO FOR IT.
 But if you are trying to save money, the lighting might be the best place to start.
 I would invest in amazing sound quality far earlier than I would a dramatic lighting setup.
 Remember, this is something you can invest in down the road, but doing it right out of the gate isn't your number one priority.
 If your trainers do happen to be in a dark spot in your studios, I would consider mounting some lights in the ceiling where they will be streaming and running a cord to an outlet that you can simply turn on and off with a light switch.
 The easier you can make the live streaming setup, the more likely you will create content.
 Simplicity is key, and you don't want your trainers to feel like they have to haul lighting gear around to get their live stream done.

 When we speak about Internet speed, it's important to note that their are two different types of Internet speed -- your download speed and your upload speed.
 Download speed is how fast your internet connection can transfer data from a server to you.
 For example, when Netflix starts getting grainy, your download speed has probably gotten really, really slow.

 But download speed is not nearly as important to live streamers as the upload speed.
 Upload speed is how fast your internet connection can transfer your data to a server.
 Upload speed is what you use to send a stream to your social network.